Wilmington, Delaware: Crime

-Wilmington has recently overcome its safety woes and is "safer now than it's ever been" with crime at its lowest rate in recent history.
+In early 2019, the city of Wilmington released a report highlighting that the crime rate in 2018 had been at its lowest in recent history.
 Prior to 2018, Wilmington was consistently ranked among the most dangerous cities in the United States, along with several other cities in the Philadelphia Metropolitan Area, such as Camden, Trenton, and Atlantic City, New Jersey, and Chester, Pennsylvania.
 In the 2000s, while most cities had seen a decrease in crime and murder, Wilmington had broken its record for homicides in a single year multiple times.
 In 2017, Wilmington saw an even steeper increase in crime.
 By August 2017, Wilmington had already eclipsed the homicide total of 2016 despite only being 2/3 through the year.
 In 2014, Wilmington recorded 28 homicides, making for a rate of 39.5 per 100,000 residents, which is ten times the national average.
 Wilmington frequently appears on NeighborhoodScout's "Top 100 Most Dangerous Cities in the United States" list.
 In 2017, Wilmington was ranked as the 5th most dangerous city in the US.
 Nearby cities such as Camden, New Jersey, and Chester, Pennsylvania, also ranked in the top 15.
 In early 2017, the mayor's office as well as many public advocates called for comprehensive action to reduce astronomical crime rates in Wilmington, as the city saw a shooting almost every other day throughout the spring, and by May, the city had already seen 15 homicides.
-According to the WPD's 2018 Compstat report, shooting incidents have decreased to a level not seen in Wilmington in more than 15 years.
+According to the WPD's 2018 Compstat report, shooting incidents decreased to a level not seen in Wilmington in more than 15 years.
 When compared to the average number of shooting incidents from 2003 through 2017, which is 108, the 72 shooting incidents in 2018 represent a 33% decrease over the 15-year period average.

 Police

 The Wilmington Police Department (WPD), is authorized to deploy up to 289 officers in motor vehicles, on foot, and on bicycle.
 Its operations are accredited by the Commission on Accreditation for Law Enforcement Agencies.
-As of 2017, its chief is Robert Tracy.
+As of 2023, its chief of police is Wilfredo Campos.

 In 2002, the Wilmington Police Department started a program known to some in the neighborhoods as jump-outs in which unmarked police vans would patrol crime-prone neighborhoods late at night, suddenly converge at street corners where people were loitering and detain them temporarily.
 Using loitering as probable cause, the police would then photograph, search, and fingerprint everyone present.
 Along with apprehending anyone with drugs or weapons, it was thought that this program would improve the police's database of fingerprints and eye-witnesses for use in future crime investigations.
 Some citizens protested that such a practice was a violation of civil rights.

 Also in 2002, the entire downtown business district was placed under video monitoring.
 Wilmington was the first city in the United States to monitor the entire business district using video monitoring.
 The city claims this has helped prevent and reduce crime.